Last Updated on September 29, 2025, by David

 Understanding Porosity: The Underlying Issue

-Terracotta is crafted from natural clay and is subjected to firing at relatively low temperatures, which results in its highly porous surface.
+Terracotta is crafted from natural clay and fired at relatively low temperatures, resulting in a highly porous surface.
 This characteristic enables the tile to absorb moisture, oils, and dirt with remarkable efficiency, akin to a sponge.
-During everyday use, this porosity allows grime to seep deep into the tile, complicating removal with conventional cleaning methods.
+In everyday use, this porosity allows grime to seep deep into the tile, making it difficult to remove with conventional cleaning methods.

 How Surrey's Weather Contributes to Dirt Accumulation

-The climate in Surrey has a significant impact on the rapidity with which terracotta floors become dirty.
+The climate in Surrey significantly affects how quickly terracotta floors become dirty.
 The frequent rainfall and damp conditions prevalent in the region lead to increased moisture being tracked indoors, particularly in entryways and conservatories.

-Moreover, homes located near wooded areas or gardens face even greater susceptibility.
+Moreover, homes located near wooded areas or gardens are even more susceptible.
 Soil, pollen, and organic debris can easily find their way onto terracotta surfaces, especially if shoes are not removed at the entrance.

 What Daily Routines Contribute to Faster Dirt Build-Up?

 In addition to environmental factors, everyday habits can exacerbate the issue.
-Utilising inappropriate cleaning products—such as acidic solutions or bleach—can strip away protective coatings and harm the surface of the tile.
+Using inappropriate cleaning products—such as acidic solutions or bleach—can strip protective coatings and damage the tile surface.
 Steam mops, while convenient, often force moisture deeper into the tile, intensifying the problem.

 High-traffic areas, including kitchens and hallways, naturally experience more wear and tear.
 If regular sweeping and mopping are neglected, dirt can accumulate quickly and become entrenched in the tile’s texture.